morepath/reg/doc/usage.rst

   associate with a class that represents the application context.
 When you switch the context class, you switch the behavior.

-  Morepath_ uses dispatch methods to support its application composition system, where one application can be mounted into another.
+  Morepath_ uses context-based dispatch to support its application composition system, where one application can be mounted into another.

+  See :doc:`context` for this advanced application pattern.

 Reg is designed with a caching layer that allows it to support these features efficiently.